MV Glen Rosa

-The sister ship, Glen Sannox, had been substantially incomplete when launched on 21 November 2017 and moved to the shipyard's Newark Quay, freeing the slipway for the two sections of Hull 802 (Glen Rosa) to be brought together.
+The sister ship, Glen Sannox, had been substantially incomplete when launched on 21 November 2017 and moved to the shipyard's Newark Quay.
+At that point, the slipway became available for the two sections of Hull 802 (Glen Rosa) to be brought together.
+There has been a sequence delays; as of December 2025, she was expected to be delivered no earlier than October 2026.